scf4/styled-map/README.md

 # Styled Map
-Super simple lib to map props to styles with `styled-components`.
+Super simple lib to map props to styles with `styled-components` and `emotion`.

 #### ⭐️ New CSS-like syntax coming soon! [(Read more)](https://github.com/scf4/styled-map/blob/newsyntax/README.md)